 A neat example of how to bridge space without movement is to mark two points on a sheet of paper with ink dots and to bring them into contact by folding the paper.
 Anything that happens on one dot now happens no distance at all from the other dot.
 What was separated in two dimensions can be brought into contact by adding another dimension, a “dimension” being an independent direction for arranging things.
 Like the dots on the folded paper are separated in two dimensions but adjacent in three, the content of a visual image could both be distributed in three dimensional space and also at a point if another dimension, a fourth dimension, exists.
 Fortunately the world is indeed four dimensional so this “folding” of the visual image onto a four dimensional point is not forbidden by nature (See Appendix).

 The reason for this digression on sheets of paper and dots is to show that there are possible physical explanations for the viewing point, not that the explanation given above is the explanation.
-We do not know how we can view Experience as if from a point but we do know that physical explanations are conceivable.
+We do not know how we can have Experience arranged as if it is a view from a point but we do know that physical explanations are conceivable.
 One day there will be a physical explanation of how we have a viewing point.

 We have come a long way in describing our Experience.
 Our visual Experience is something in our heads constructed by our brains based on data acquired from our two separate retinas which respond to light focussed into images.
 The images contain data about the world around us.
 The images are merged so that our Experience is a single model of the world with an immediate sideness and is stuff arranged around a point.
 This might require four directions for arranging things (dimensions).